A wise sage once said:

-So listen up Rio Rancho (the most expensive place in New Mexico) as we explain how we created this ranking.
+So listen up Taos (the most expensive place in New Mexico) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about New Mexico and the cheapest places in the country:

 How We Determined The Most Affordable Places To Live In The Land of Enchantment For 2019

 The two most important things to think about when it comes to being able to afford if you can live comes down to:

 - How much do money do I make?

 - How much do I have spend to live there?

 You need to understand your costs in the context of how much money you make.